 Today we'll be making our scissor scabbard and the needlebook for your Hussif.

-The free template needed for the scabbard shape can be download here.
+The free template needed for the scabbard shape can be download here in the day one post.

 Place a piece of clear template plastic over the scabbard shape on your pattern sheet and trace the outline.
 Cut out the plastic scabbard shape.